FabioCanavarro/Irridation/README.md

-# Rust based Register Interpreter
+# Rust based Interpreter

+This is a passion project of mine trying to create a language